 For an employee of a firm, being told that you are going to be interviewed by the firm’s lawyer in your office at 10 am the next day can be, to say the least, a disconcerting event.
 You may know (or not) the reason you are to be interviewed.
 You may have questions as to why you are being interviewed.
 How does this affect your job, what if you don’t cooperate?
 Is this attorney representing you too?
 If not, do you need an attorney?

-Attorneys at Lubiner, Schmidt and Palumbo, LLC have worked in the in-house legal departments of major broker-dealers.
-Additionally, attorneys at the firm have previously worked as criminal prosecutors.
+Attorneys at Lubiner, Schmidt & Palumbo have worked in the in-house legal departments of major broker-dealers and as criminal prosecutors.
 We are experienced litigators and investigators who stand ready to assist any firms or individuals who find themselves involved a situation that may involve or require the conduct of an internal investigation.